 What is a Mouth Swab Drug Test?

-Mouth swab or oral swab tests are among the most frequently used drug tests.
-This test method is fairly straightforward.
+Mouth swabs or oral swab tests are among the most frequently used drug tests.
+This test method is relatively straightforward.
 A sample of your saliva is collected via a swab and then screened for drug residues.
-Since most substances are taken orally, mouth swabs can gather the trace of them.
+Since most substances are taken orally, mouth swabs can gather traces of them.
 For this reason, you can find a variety of substances directly through your mouth or even your nose in your saliva for at least 48 hours.
 This category includes smoked marijuana, illicit fentanyl lollipops, edible marijuana, vaped marijuana, smoked methamphetamine, snorted cocaine, and other substances.

 How Does it Work?

 A strip or swab containing an antigen dye is put in your mouth, which absorbs saliva through a membrane.
 When the saliva wets the strip, the dyes can detect drug metabolites.
-If drug residue is discovered, it will alter.
+If drug residue is discovered, it will alter the strip color.
 Drug-free individuals display no color.
 The swab is scraped along the gums in the lower part of the cheek or placed under the tongue for two minutes to obtain enough saliva.

 The initial results are returned in minutes as substance residues stick to antibodies in the swab.
 If the preliminary report is positive, the substance is further analyzed to determine the drug.
 The drug’s type is identified through immunoassay.
 After the initial results are submitted for gas chromatography and mass spectrometry, further analysis is completed.